Tekthree/image-lambda/README.md

 ## Documentation
-### a description of how to use your lambda.
+### A description of how to use your lambda.

-### a description of any issues you encountered during deployment of this lambda.
+### A description of any issues you encountered during deployment of this lambda.

-### a link to your images.json file
+### A link to your images.json file